The Cult of Letting Go

 Take, for instance, my client Elizabeth.
 She’d read one of today’s popular organizing books, yet when I arrived at her tiny studio apartment for our first session, she was in despair; craft supplies were all over the floor, even though she implemented many of the book’s target points.

 When asked if I could look inside Elizabeth’s closet, I was surprised to find two large bookshelves.
 The real surprise, was her wonderful collection of literature.
 As a reader myself, I asked about the collection, and her eyes lit up.
 She’d been an English major in college, and she couldn’t bare to part with her books.
 We relocated the bookshelves to a corner of the room, and we moved an easy chair next to them (Voila!
 Instant reading nook).
 The reclaimed closets accommodated her clothes amply, and we used the floor of the closet to house craft projects.
 Elizabeth was thrilled to have her books out in the open, where she could enjoy them, and I was thrilled for her, because when I left, her home was a reflection of HER, and she told me her apt. felt “home-y”.

-I’ve learned a lot about de-cluttering in my 18+ years as an organizer, but I’ve learned even more about people.…… I’ve learned that clutter and emotions are intertwined; I’ve learned that no two people are alike, and a one-size-fits-all approach simply cannot work for everyone.
+I’ve learned a lot about de-cluttering over the years, and I’ve learned even more about people; I’ve learned that clutter and emotions are intertwined; I’ve learned that no two people are alike, and a one-size-fits-all approach simply cannot work for everyone.
 It sets up false expectations for those trying a prescribed method, and can engender feelings of failure.
 And I worry about backsliding.
 Too much change happening too fast leaves little time for some people (not all) to acclimate to their surroundings

 Your space needs to speak to YOUR taste, style, and preferences.
 The objects that one person considers clutter might be another person’s passion.
 YOU decide!
 Or better yet, let’s decide together, so that your home can become a reflection of your own individual personality and unique style.